-From February 22 to February 26, the Library will celebrate Fair Use Week.
+February 21–25, the Library will celebrate Fair Use/Fair Dealing Week.
 Fair use is an important legal doctrine that Georgetown faculty, students, and staff benefit from every day in their research, teaching, and more.

 What is fair use?
 Fair use is your right under §107 of the Copyright Act to use limited portions of copyrighted material in your work without permission of the copyright owner and without paying any license fees.